Olive Oil Properties, Ingredients and Types of Olive Oil

 Olive Oil Properties – Olive Oil Ingredients – Olive Oil Types

-Climate, soil, variety of tree (cultivar) and time of harvest account for the different organoleptic properties of different oils.
-Certain extra-virgin olive oils are blends of varieties of olives; others are made from one cultivar.
+Climate, soil, variety of olive tree (cultivar) and time of olive harvest account for the different organoleptic properties of different olive oils.
+Certain extra-virgin olive oils are blends of varieties of olives; other olive oils are made from one cultivar (olive tree variety).
 The European Community gives the following parameters:

-- Extra-virgin olive oil with perfect taste is oil of the highest quality; it has a minimum organoleptic rating of 6,5 out of 10, low acidity (1% or less), and is untreated.
+• Extra-virgin olive oil: has perfect taste and its the highest quality olive oil; it has a minimum organoleptic rating of 6,5 out of 10, low acidity (1% or less), and is untreated.

 Extra-virgin olive oil is produced in almost all regions of Greece.
-The leading producers are Crete island, the Peloponnese, Mytilene island, and Chios.
-In Italy, Tuscany produces such a great assortment of extra virgin oils that many do not resemble each other.
+The leading producers are Crete island, the Peloponnese, Mytilene island, and Chios island.
+In Italy, Tuscany produces an assortment of extra virgin oils and olive oils that many do not resemble each other.
 In Umbria (Italy), it is so widely produced that it would be hard to imagine the landscape without the abundance of olive trees.
 Apulia is home to an impressive one-third of Italy’s olive trees.
 The top location is Puglia in south Italy.

 Olive Oil Ingredients

-Thanks to its status as a spotlight food in the Mediterranean Diet, and thanks to extensive research on its unique phytonutrient composition, olive oil has become a legendary culinary oil with very difficult-to-match health benefits.
-Among its extensive list of phytonutrients, no single category of nutrients is more important than its polyphenols.
+Thanks to its status as a spotlight food in the Mediterranean Diet (and the Greek / Cretan Diet in particular), and thanks to extensive research on its unique phytonutrient composition, olive oil has become a legendary culinary oil with very difficult-to-match health benefits by other edible oils.
+Among its extensive list of phytonutrients, no single category of nutrients of olive oil is more important than its polyphenols.
 The polyphenol content of this delicious oil is truly amazing!

 The list below shows some of the key polyphenols found in olive oil, organized by their chemical category: